EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.contour_percentile

 Contour plot in which the contours are percentiles of the matrix sum.
 Package: plot Description: Given a matrix, generate a contour plot in which the contours represent the percentiles of the total matrix sum.
-I.e., the
+I.e., the region encompassed within the contour contains the given